Trisha Lotzer, JD

 Lotzer Law and Mediation

-Q: Can I use mediation to negotiate a contract or sale of a business?
+Can mediation be used to negotiate a contract or sale of a business?

 Q: How can I learn more about mediation and third party neutral facilitated agreements?